James K. Warner: Christian Identity

 After failing to take over the Californian branch of the NSWPP, he was converted to Christian Identity by Wesley Swift.
 In 1971, Warner founded the New Christian Crusade Church, a Christian Identity church.
 Warner considered himself the spiritual heir to Swift.
 After the publication of Arthur Koestler's The Thirteenth Tribe, Identity ministers like Warner used it as support that the Jews were not God's chosen people, with no claim to the land in Palestine.

+In 1976, Warner was listed in the Deguello Report, an anonymously distributed, conspiratorial far-right document that alleges that the far-right is infiltrated to an immense degree by gay people, Jews, and communists.
+It accuses Warner (among many other white supremacist figures) of numerous misdeeds, including that he had stolen the mailing lists of various other white supremacist groups and people to enrich himself.
+It also accused him of being David Duke's gay lover.
+The document became infamous on the far-right.

 In 1979, Warner donated portions of his library to the American Heritage Center at the University of Wyoming.
 His second wife, Debra Coleman Warner, was also involved in politics.
 They had a son, Scott James Warner.

 Following the death of Swift, Identity minister Richard Girnt Butler assumed control of Swift's church and moved it to Idaho, leaving control of the Christian Defense League to Warner.
 Eventually, Warner moved the Christian Defense League and the New Christian Crusade Church to Louisiana.
 Warner used the New Christian Crusade Church to speak of ZOG, that with "a hidden hand... secretly controls the flow of events in Mainstream America."
 Proclaiming that since America was ruled by Jews, Warner claimed that the Jews used this power to perpetuate racial genocide.

-Warner later became the Louisiana Grand Dragon of David Duke's Knights of the Ku Klux Klan.
+Warner later became the Louisiana Grand Dragon of Duke's Knights of the Ku Klux Klan.
 As of 2007, he was still active in neo-Nazi circles. when millionaire Richard Cotter, Jr. died, he gave $500,000 of his fortune to Warner's church, resulting in Warner's name making the headlines in 2000.
 He was still alive in 2011.